fhunleth/fhunleth-buildroot-experiments/README.md

 It can take some time to download and build everything so you may need to be patient.
 The build products can be found in the `images` directory.

-# Applications
+# Projects

-The following projects are available:
+The following projects can be built:

 1. Raspberry Pi SDCard writer appliance ([README.md](board/rpi_sdburner/README.md))
 2. Nerves firmware installer for [Vultr](https://www.vultr.com/)